chrishayuk/chuk-llm/README.md

 ## 🙏 Acknowledgments

 - OpenAI for the ChatML format and function calling standards
+- Anthropic for Claude's excellent developer experience
 - CHUK AI for session management and analytics
+- The open source community for inspiration and feedback

 ---

-**chuk_llm** - Unified LLM interface for production applications with intelligent system prompts, dynamic discovery, and automatic session tracking
+**chuk_llm** - Unified LLM interface for production applications with intelligent system prompts, dynamic discovery, automatic session tracking, and a powerful CLI.